Stony Brook Indoor Sports Complex: Pritchard Gymnasium

 The lobby of the Sports Complex.

 The Pritchard Gymnasium is one of the original buildings built on campus in the late 1960s.
 It currently serves as the home for Stony Brook volleyball, and is the former home of the men's and women's basketball programs.
 In the summer of 2008, the gym underwent a $1.5 million renovation to upgrade the seating, add a new scoreboard and refinish the hardwood floor.
 Pritchard Gymnasium holds a capacity of 1,970.

 Stony Brook men's and women's basketball teams played at Pritchard Gymnasium as the Stony Brook Arena was being renovated.
 Pritchard Gymnasium became known for its significant home-court advantage.
 From 2011 to 2014, the Stony Brook's men's basketball team had a 37–3 record at home.

 Stony Brook University Swimming Pool

 University Pool is the home to Stony Brook's women's swimming & diving program.
 The pool was recently renovated and opened in April 2017.

 The Stony Brook University and the Department of Athletics held an official ribbon-cutting ceremony to re-open University Pool on Monday, May 15.
 The Seawolves' swimming and diving program was placed on competitive hiatus in 2012-13 following the announcement of critical maintenance renovation to University Pool.
-The renovations began in January of 2015 when the existing pool was completely demolished, including the removal of the existing pool deck level.
+The renovations began in January 2015 when the existing pool was completely demolished, including the removal of the existing pool deck level.